George Ramsay, 9th Earl of Dalhousie: Lieutenant Governor of Nova Scotia

 According to the Dictionary of Canadian Biography Ramsay sought a position in colonial administration to pay debts he incurred expanding his estate.
 He replaced Sir John Coape Sherbrooke as Lieutenant Governor of Nova Scotia in 1816.
 He is known to have employed an official draughtsman, John Elliott Woolford, known for many surviving drawings and paintings.

 Ramsay created Dalhousie College in Halifax, Nova Scotia, which grew into Dalhousie University.

 Governor-General of Canada

-He was appointed, Governor General of British North America in 1820 and held that position until 1828.
+He was appointed Governor-General of British North America in 1820 and held that position until 1828.
+Aside from the Catholic Church, Ramsay is considered the first true art collector in nineteenth century Quebec City.
+In the Art Canada Institute's 2025 publication Quebec City Art & Artists: An Illustrated History, author Michèle Grandbois writes about Ramsay's time in Canada and his connection to the arts in Quebec City.

 Commander in Chief of India

 Dalhousie was appointed Commander-in-Chief of the Indian Army in 1828.
 Army headquarters alternated between Calcutta and Simla.
 India taxed his health, and he resigned in 1832.

 Retirement

 Dalhousie suffered a "fainting fit" in February 1833.
 His health continued to deteriorate, and he returned to his estate, in 1834, where his health continued to deteriorate until his death 4 years later.
 He went both blind and senile in his final years.